Fork me on GitHub

 Bio: Robert has been working within the database community since 2018.
 His focus is divided between building core database functionalities and Open Source software in general.

-Content: This talk delves into the core engineering principles and design choices that contribute to TileDB's exceptional performance as a multi-dimensional array database.
-Attendees will gain insights into the architectural decisions behind TileDB, such as its virtual file system, parallel compute and I/O, advanced compression techniques and C++.
-We'll discuss how these elements come together to deliver scalability, speed, and flexibility, making TileDB a powerful tool for handling large-scale, complex data in fields ranging from population genomics, single-cell, geospatial to finance and weather.
-This session will provide a deeper understanding of the trade-offs and innovations involved in building a new database system and even though we'll spice up the talk with technical details, the main prerequisite for attending this talk is to have a love for building solid and efficient systems and a love for engineering in general.
+Content: This talk delves into the core engineering principles and design choices that contribute to the exceptional performance analytical databases.
+Attendees will gain access to first-hand experiences and tips for optimizing databases performance in the competitive landscape of today's cloud-native world.
+This session will provide a deeper understanding of the trade-offs and innovations involved in building an analytical database and even though we'll spice up the talk with technical details, the main prerequisite for attending this talk is to have a love for building solid and efficient systems and a love for engineering in general.

 • Radu Borza